 There’s hardly any news about something out of the ordinary in these neighbourhoods - not insecurity, not water shortage, not power outages.
 Nothing.

 Everyone seems to be unfamiliar with nightclubs in these estates.
 Woe unto you if you stay past 9pm in these hoods, even if you had to wait for three hours for the nightclub to fill up.
 After 9pm, all matatus in these areas are parked for the night.

-Matatus plying such routes are mostly old ramshackles that are not roadworthy.
-While some of these estates are somewhat affluent, they are lackluster with no character or personality.
+Matatus plying such routes are mostly old ramshackle that are not roadworthy.
+While some of these estates are somewhat affluent, they are lacklustre with no character or personality.

 Here’s the list of ‘zombie’ estates:

-On your way to Satelite (another sleepy hood), just after Dagoretti Corner, is Wanyee.
+10. Wanyee On your way to Satellite (another sleepy hood), just after Dagoretti Corner, is Wanyee.
 It is a transitional estate that has nothing going for it.
 The road leading to it is narrow and you easily be knocked by speeding matatus and boda bodas.